 The speed with which a bullet leaves a gun is known as the muzzle velocity.
 As I said, different types of guns have varying muzzle velocities that can range from 120 meters/second to 1200 meters/second.
 However, for the sake of the question, let’s talk about an average speed of a bullet that lies somewhere in the middle, roughly 750 meters/second (2740 km/h).

-Seeing the Bullet Emerge From the Gun
+Seeing The Bullet Emerge From The Gun

 Dodging something that is moving that fast through the air is really a challenge, and a crazy one at that!
 There are a host of dangerous variables stacked up against you here.
 For example, you must have seen bullets leaving the muzzle of a gun in a flashy burst of light in the movies.

-It looks (somewhat) like this in movies because they use unrealistically bright blank rounds for effect, but in reality, it doesn’t actually happen that way.
+Movies use unrealistically bright blank rounds for effect, but in reality, it doesn’t actually happen that way.
 Therefore, you won’t get much help from your visual faculties when it comes to dodging a gunshot.

 So, what is the other aspect of a fired bullet that can be, and actually is, registered by our human senses?

-The ‘Crack’ of a Fired Bullet
+The ‘Crack’ Of A Fired Bullet

 You may not see a bullet emerging from the gun, but you can definitely hear the crack as it is fired (provided. they are not using a silencer).
 However, don’t get any ideas; this doesn’t mean that you can simply step aside gracefully as a bullet races towards you (you have to be Neo from The Matrix to accomplish that).
 For that to even be a possibility of salvation, you have to consider the speed of sound itself.